hackerdude/jiratotaskmanagers/legacy/README.md

 # JIRA To Omnifocus (Legacy)

+This version is deprecated, but it's left for people with older Macs who may still need it.
+Please use the Ruby 2, Yosemite ready jira-to-* projects in the parent directory if possible.
+Thanks!

 The original blog post for this is [here](http://www.hackerdude.com/2009/03/04/jira-to-omnifocus-script/)

 __Please note that Ruby 1.8.7 is required!
 At the present moment the rb-appscript gem does NOT work